-(ix) Permanent part-time employees as defined in Clause 8 (i) of this award are covered by this clause.
+(ix) Permanent part-time employees as defined in Clause 8 (i) of the Private Hospital Employees (State) Award are covered by this clause.

 C. Paternity Leave

 To be eligible for paternity leave an employee must have completed at least 40 calendar weeks of continuous service prior to the birth of the child.